AnoukSmet/Casa-Pedra-Nobre/testing.md

 Test on various browers: Google Chrome, Safari, Opera & Firefox

 #### What did I test?
+* General responsiveness of the footer
+* Display of the 3 different parts of the footer

 #### Conclusion
+After removing the padding of the footer container, the footer displays nicely across browsers and devices.
+On large and medium devices, the footer has 3 columns with the logo in the middle and contact info on each side of the logo.
+On small devices, the contact info takes up full width of the screen with the logo displayed in the middle.

 ### Functionality
+When the user clicks on the logo, he/she will be redirected to the homepage / welcome page.
+The email icon will open up a new email for the user with the email of the bed & breakfast already filled.
+Clicking on the whatsapp icon will open whatsapp when the user has it installed or open the page to download whatsapp if not.
+It will open right away a chat, with the mobile number of the bed & breakfast.

 ### User Experience
 #### User Story: I want to be able to get in contact with the propery in case I have some questions
+In the footer, the user has various ways of reaching out to the bed & breakfast: email / phone / whatsapp .
+As it is standard convention to have this information in the footer, the user will have no difficulties to locate this information.
+The footer is displayed on each page which makes it easier for the user to reach out.

 #### User Story: I want to know the address and how far / close it is to big cities
+The full address is mentioned in the footer.
+Additional information concerning the location can be found across the website.
+For example:
+* In the welcome slide of the carousel on the homepage
+* Distance to various nice cities and tourist attractions for each recommendation in the tourist info page.

 ## Reservations overview for Admin
 ### Responsiveness